skymsg/note/software_engineering/solid_principle.md

 the consumer knowing about it.
 ## Interface Segregation Principle
 No client should be forced to depend on methods it does not use.
-ISP splits interfaces that are very large into smaller and more specific ones so that clients will only have to know about the methods that are of interest to them.
+Interface Segregation Principle splits interfaces that are very large into smaller and more specific ones so that clients will only have to know about the methods that are of interest to them.
 ## Dependency Inversion Principle
 High-level modules should not depend on low-level modules.
 Both should